MicrosoftDocs/PowerShell-Docs/wmf/whats-new/class-overview.md

 ## Return types

 Return type is a contract.
 The return value is converted to the expected type.
 If no return type is specified, the return type is **void**.
 There is no streaming of objects.
-Bbjects cannot be written to the pipeline either intentionally or by accident.
+Objects cannot be written to the pipeline either intentionally or by accident.

 ## Attributes